sanjoydasjoy/codes/zacademy/db/indexing.md

 2. **Hash Indices**: hash indices use a soecial function hash function to divide search keys into different groups, known as 'buckets'.
 Each bucket holds items with similar hash values, which makes finding exact matches very fast.

+## Index Evaluation Metrics
+we shall consider several techniques for ordered indexing.
+No techniques is best.
+Each technique is must be evaluated on the basis of these factors:-<br>
+1. Access data
+2. Access time
+3. Insertion time
+4. Deletion time
+5. Space overhead